PavelKisliak/BitSerializer/README.md

 Returned paths for invalid values is dependent to archive type, in this sample it's JSON Pointer (RFC 6901).

 #### Compile time checking
-The new C++ 17 ability �if constexpr� helps to generate clear error messages.
+The new C++ 17 ability «if constexpr» helps to generate clear error messages.
 If you try to serialize an object that is not supported at the current level of the archive, you will receive a simple error message.
 ```cpp
 template <class TArchive>